keerthanpg/personal-site/content/random/ea-women/index.md

 categories: ["Random"]
 ---
+_Edit: This was cross posted to EA forum, and is a heavily downvoted post in their community.
+You can see the discussion [here](https://forum.effectivealtruism.org/posts/NacFjEJGoFFWRqsc8/women-and-effective-altruism
+)_

 A lot has been talked about SBF/FTX/EA but [this](https://www.businessinsider.com/ftx-inner-circle-all-dated-each-other-in-bahamas-report-2022-11) coverage reminds me that is time to talk about the toxicity of the culture within EA communities, especially as it relates to women.